Applying For a New F-1 Student Visa

 - Your intent to depart the United States upon completion of your program of study,

 - Demonstrate you have access to $30,000 per academic year to support your studies, live, and travel.
 If you require a dependent F-2 visa, please certify an additional $7,000 for each dependent such as a spouse or child.
+Please refer to the documentation requirements if an I-20 for your F-2 dependent is needed.

 When you receive the SEVIS (Student and Exchange Visitor Information System) I-20 form you will sign Line 11 on Page 1, then take all three pages of Form I-20 to the U.S. Embassy or Consulate nearest you to apply for an F-1 student visa.
 Since you may need to provide certification of financial support when applying for a student visa we recommend that you obtain duplicate certifications of all financial documents.